The Universal Theory of Locally Universal Tracial von Neumann Algebras is not Computable: Applications to Computable Continuous Model Theory

 \subsection{Consequences for \texorpdfstring{\cstar}{C*}-algebras}

 A natural question is to what extent our methods extend to the setting of \cstar-algebras.
 Since our proofs rely on traces, we work in the language of \textbf{tracial \cstar-algebras}.
-We need a \cstar-algebra analogue of Lemma \ref{AlmostNear} which, in turn, depends on the stability results of either \cite{kim_synchronous_2018} or \cite{de_la_salle_orthogonalization_2022}.
-Neither of these stability results immediately generalize because they both rely on spectral projections, which are not guaranteed to exist in \cstar-algebras.
+We need a \cstar-algebra analogue of Lemma \ref{AlmostNear} which, in turn, depends on the results of either \cite{kim_synchronous_2018} or \cite{de_la_salle_orthogonalization_2022} who each use spectral projections to establish 2-norm stability of POVMs.

-On the other hand, an encouraging result in this direction is \cite[Theorem 3.7]{eilers_c-stability_2020}, which implies definability of the set of PVMs in each \cstar-algebra since the PVM \cstar-algebra is $C^*(\cal F_{Q,A})$, and $\cal F_{Q,A}$ is virtually free.
-However, this definability is not uniform and the result does not give an explicit almost-near modulus, let alone a computable one.

-Our next lemma, together with the discussion to follow, directly constructs the necessary almost-near modulus.
+Fortunately, this problem essentially reduces to a simple unitary stability result for \cstar-algebras.
+Here, the norm control of polar decompositions is the correct \cstar-analog of spectral projection arguments in 2-norm.

 \begin{lem} Let $\mathcal A$ be a \cstar-algebra and $m \in \mathbb{N}$ with $m \geq 1$ be given and assume $v \in \mathcal A$ satisfies

 where $\epsilon<2^{-m}$.
 Then there exists a unitary $u \in \mathcal A$ such that $u^n=1$ and